praxisdigital/moodle-auth_saml2sso/README.md

 Probably this is due to the mismatch between the Moodle session and the local SSO session.

-Since SimpleSAMLphp API can interact with the local SSO session, this plugin supports the concurrent logins limit if it is set to 1.
+Instead, this plugin **supports the concurrent logins** limit if it is set to >= 1.
+It is possible because SimpleSAMLphp API can interact with the local SSO session.
-This is a common scenario for exams, while limits > 1 have not clear purposes.
+This is a common scenario for exams.
+However limits > 1 have not a clear purpose and only one session will be available to SSO accounts.

+## Always request auth
+With this option enabled, the SAML AuthnRequest always contains a [ForceAuthn](https://simplesamlphp.org/docs/stable/saml/sp.html) that asks to the IdP to re-authenticate the user even if a valid SSO session exists.
+Should also note that while the IdP may honor ForceAuthn, depending on how it actually authenticates (e.g. Kerberos or X.509), there may not be real interaction with the user.
+Another issue depends on whether the IdP refreshes the current SP session or creates a new one.
+In the latter case, if your Moodle server hosts multiple sites sharing SimpleSAMLphp, a non homogeneous configuration can lead to erratic behavior.
+In this situation, set ForceAuthn in the SSP config.

 ## Single Sign Off
 SAML Single Sign Off (or better *SLO - Single LogOut*) is a tricky topic, Scott Cantor wrote a wide overview of the problem in the [Shibboleth wiki](https://shibboleth.atlassian.net/wiki/spaces/SHIB2/pages/2583494696/IdPEnableSLO).
 Regarding this Moodle plugin:

 * if Single Sign Off is disabled, logout from Moodle will leave SimpleSAMLphp local session untouched thus if the user click on SSO Login again she/he will log in Moodle without any password request.
-To avoid this confusing user experience, you could either set ForceAuthn to true in SP config or [limit concurrent logins](#Limit-concurrent-logins) in Moodle
+To avoid this confusing user experience, you could either set [Always request auth](#Always-request-auth) or [limit concurrent logins](#Limit-concurrent-logins) in Moodle
 * if Single Sign Off is enabled, exiting from Moodle first destroyes the Moodle session, then starts with the IdP a SLO procedure that *should* kill any SP sessions in any application you logged-in; unfortunately, killing a SP session often **doesn't** destroy the application session protected by that SP, as you can see below
 * either Single Sign Off is enabled or not, if a third application starts a SLO process, the local SP session will be destroyed according SP metadata but the Moodle session will remain alive because there is no entry point in Moodle auth plugin interface to check if a session is still valid nor can SimpleSAMLphp invoke a callback in the Moodle codebase

 The only reliable SLO procedure remains to close the browser.

+## MFA support
+Since 4.3 Moodle has MFA in the core.
+This plugin is compatible with built-in MFA.

 ## Split the full name from IdP
 One of the distinctive feature of the first release of SAML2 SSO plugin was the ability to